Why Does My House Smell Like Sewage

 When you first notice a sewer smell in the house, your first instinct is to clean up your toilet and use fans and air fresheners.
 However, if even after cleaning the toilet thoroughly and using fragrant agents, you still notice the smell, chances are that there is another source of sewage smell in the house.

-If this is the case, you need to investigate the following sources in a bit more detail to determine which one is the cause of your house stinking like the sewer.
+If this is the case, you need to investigate the following sources in more detail to determine which one is causing your house to stink like the sewer.

 If your bathroom smells like sewer right after a shower, the P-trap is the cause.
 The P-trap is a U-shaped pipe underneath the shower drain through which the water passes.
 A P-trap is used to retain a small amount of water at all times so sewer gasses do not back up the pipe and get released into the bathroom.

-If you don’t use your shower for some time, the P-trap may get dried up, and the sewer gasses may be released into the bathroom, making it smell like the sewer.
+If you don’t use your shower for some time, the P-trap may dry up, and sewer gasses may be released into the bathroom, making it smell like the sewer.

-The easy remedy is simply running the shower for a few minutes as the water gets drained and re-accumulated in the P-trap.
-You can also add some fragrant agents, which will eliminate the smell and make your bathroom smell fresh in no time.
+The easy remedy is simply running the shower for a few minutes as the water drains and re-accumulates in the P-trap.
+You can also add some fragrant agents, eliminating the smell and making your bathroom smell fresh in no time.

 If you use your shower regularly and still face a sewer gas smell in the bathroom, the issue may be more severe, like the P-trap leaking.
 If this is the case, you will need help from a professional plumbing company to repair it.

 Noticing a rotten egg smell coming from the shower drain?
 Biofilm can be the cause.
-Biofilm is a thin layer of smelling bacteria developed due to all that skin debris, dirt, shampoos, soap, and oil matter that goes down the drain over time.
+Biofilm is a thin layer of smelling bacteria that develops due to all that skin debris, dirt, shampoos, soap, and oil matter that goes down the drain over time.

 Fortunately, removing the biofilm is not something that requires professional help, and there are a few steps that you can try to eliminate the smell of sewer in the bathroom due to biofilm accumulation: